-- More innovation and faster implementation because of use of advanced technologies.
+- More innovation and faster implementation because of the use of advanced technologies.

 - Risk mitigation because of higher skill contribution and greater experience from both sectors addressing almost all challenges in their own capacity.

-- Higher potential and preparedness to enter into PPPs because of technically equipped and trained employees to successfully undertake these.
+- Higher potential and preparedness to enter into Public-Private Partnerships because of technically equipped and trained employees to successfully undertake these.